RobertsBatars/ai-node-builder/devdocs.md

 *   **Server State Management**:
     *   The server (`core/server.py`) was significantly updated to manage the more complex state.
 It now tracks multiple workflow tasks and `EventManager` instances per client, ensuring that all processes are correctly started and cleaned up, even on unexpected disconnects.

+### **3.9.
+Display Panel Chat Interface and Interactive Workflows**

+To enable real-time user interaction with workflows, a chat-like interface was implemented in the Display Panel.
+This feature allows users to send text input directly to running workflows through a special event node.

+*   **The `DisplayInputEventNode`**: A new event node (`nodes/event_nodes.py`) that listens for user input from the Display Panel chat interface.
+Unlike other event nodes that listen to external sources (like HTTP requests), this node is triggered by frontend user interactions.
+    *   The node provides two outputs: `user_input` (the text entered by the user) and `display_context` (the current display panel context for maintaining conversation history).
+    *   It integrates seamlessly with the existing `EventNode` architecture and `EventManager` system.

+*   **Frontend Chat Interface**: The Display Panel (`web/index.html`) was enhanced with:
+    *   An enabled textarea input field with submit button and Enter key support
+    *   Real-time status indicators showing requirements (event listening + DisplayInputEventNode presence)
+    *   Automatic detection of `DisplayInputEventNode` in the current workflow
+    *   User messages appear immediately in the chat interface before triggering the workflow

+*   **WebSocket Integration**: A new `display_input` action was added to the WebSocket handler (`core/server.py`) that:
+    *   Receives user input from the frontend
+    *   Locates the active `DisplayInputEventNode` in the current event listeners
+    *   Triggers the workflow with the user input as the payload
+    *   Provides helpful error messages when the node is not available or listening is disabled

+*   **Parallel Execution**: Display input events trigger workflows in parallel using the same system as other events, with descriptive run IDs (`display_input_*`) to distinguish them from other event-driven workflows.

+This feature enables chat-like interactions where users can send messages through the Display Panel, have them processed by the workflow (potentially involving AI processing), and receive responses back through display output nodes - creating an interactive conversation experience.

 ### **3.8.
 Persistent Display Context and Workflow Verification**

 To provide a more persistent, chat-like interface for workflows, a global "Display Panel" was implemented.
 This feature required careful state management to ensure that the context was meaningful even when the underlying workflow changed.